 Above: Happy Families, Tower Press product no.5616.
 36 cards in box.

 The back of the box is simply an advert for Tower Press' four other companion card games: Snap, Old Maid, Beat your Neighbours and Donkey.

 Bone • Bun • Dose • Fillet • Plod • Weeder • Tack • Stone • Dauber

 Above: Happy Families, Tower Press product no.5864.
 36 cards in box; lots of smiley, happy faces; the rules are printed on the back of the box.

-Other card game titles published by Tower Press include: Ask Pickles No.6258; Donkey No.2061; Happy Families No.5367; Popeye Knock Out No.6586; Mother Goose Nursery Rhyme Snap; Huckleberry Hound 'Booby' No.6648; New Money Snap, etc. Tower Press also published Jig-Saw puzzles, Cardboard Stacking Boxes, etc., as well as a child's pack in the 1950s using court cards based on Waddington's designs.
+Other card game titles published by Tower Press include: Ask Pickles No.6258; Donkey No.2061; Happy Families No.5367; Popeye Knock Out No.6586; Mother Goose Nursery Rhyme Snap; Huckleberry Hound 'Booby' No.6648; New Money Snap, etc. Tower Press also published Jig-Saw puzzles, Cardboard Stacking Boxes, etc., as well as a children's pack in the 1950s using court cards based on Waddington's designs.
 Their games and jig-saws were exported to many countries particularly Australia, Belgium, The Netherlands and New Zealand.
 Tower Press was acquired by Guiterman and became a member of the Guiterman Group in 1961.
 In 1969 the business was bought by Waddingtons.

 Tower Press produced many series of card games in batches of five games beginning with the 5100 series and reached a 6600 series at the time they were bought by Waddingtons.